The Contractor's Phone Is the Office: Why Mobile-First Software Matters

 What actually matters on a phone

 Not everything belongs on a mobile screen.
 Quarterly tax planning, detailed job costing spreadsheets, scheduling for 40 employees: those are laptop tasks.
 But the core work of a solo contractor or small crew is surprisingly phone-shaped.
+Four workflows cover most of the admin that pulls you off the truck:

 You do not need the App Store